Best Internet Plans and Discounts for Students

-Many factors go into reliability, from disruptions that impact certain kinds of connections to the responsiveness of internet service providers (ISPs) when their networks go down.
+Many factors go into reliability, from disruptions that impact certain kinds of connections to the responsiveness of internet service providers (ISPs) when networks go down.

 Check what customers say about internet provider reliability in our annual customer satisfaction report.

 Even so, speed is still an important factor—especially if you’re sharing an internet plan with roommates.

 An excellent first step in finding the right balance for your internet connection is identifying how you plan to use it.
 Here are some examples of how much internet speed you’ll need for everyday student internet activities:

 |Activity||Recommended download speed||Recommended upload speed|